mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 Here are a few features that stood out:

 * **Fast autofocus:** Fish do not like to sit still.
 Forget about rack focusing underwater.
-Even if you wanted to try, manual focusing is not even possible with most housings.
+Even if you wanted to try, manual focusing is not possible with most housings.
 Also, think about how difficult it can be to handle focusing on land; now throw in a mask and partical-filled water.
 * **Records 4K in 60FPS:** The underwater world is a fast moving one.
 The relatively high frame rate of 60FPS means you can obtain a natural looking, slow-motion image in post-production.
 * **Records a flat image profile:** A flat image profile helps you grade the footage – e.g. pull highlights or push exposure – in post-production, without it falling apart.
 * **20MP sensor:** With a decent sensor, you can capture high-quality stills, in addition to video.